- Open Access

 The difference in the total cost of diagnostic tests per patient in the control and intervention groups produced an estimate of the amount of cost-savings due to implementation of the evidence-based protocol.

-Demographic characteristics of patients in the control and intervention groups.
+Table 2 shows demographic characteristics of the patients in the control and intervention groups.

 No statistically significant differences were found between the control andintervention groups with respect to mean age (p = 0.30), gender (Pearson Chi – square = 0.33; df = 1; p = 0.62) or positive diagnosis of PE on imaging (Chi-square = 1.1, df = 1; p = 0.29) as a proxy for the prevalence of PE in the study groups.
 True prevalence of PE in the two groups is unknown as, according to the trial protocol, only the "low risk" patients who were D-dimer negative were followed up to determine if they developed PE during the 3 month period after their initial investigation.